Cyphall/TeardownRegistryEditor/README.md

-Source code of the [TeardownRegistryEditor](https://steamcommunity.com/sharedfiles/filedetails/?id=3087602249) mod.
+Source code of the [Registry Editor](https://steamcommunity.com/sharedfiles/filedetails/?id=3087602249) mod for Teardown.